Dynamics of forced and unforced autophoretic particles: Conclusions

 \section{Conclusions}

-Using a spectral element method to solve for the velocity and concentration fields around a rigid, spherical autophoretic particle in axisymmetric translation, we have demonstrated that the transition to chaotic dynamics proceeds through quiescent, steady, and stirring regimes, as the chemical activity ($\Pen$) of the particle is increased.
-The motion of the particle in the chaotic regime is analyzed using the mean square displacement and the velocity autocorrelation, and the dynamics is observed to be subdiffusive in the long-time limit (that is, MSD$\sim\tau^{\alpha}$, with $\alpha<1$) and not ballistic.
-Our findings thereby answer a question posed by ~\citet{Morozov2019} on whether axisymmetric computations of autophoretic particles could give rise to non-ballistic long-time dynamics.
-In fact, the value of $\alpha$ is found to be universal in the chaotic regime ($55\leq Pe\leq80$), with higher values of the P\'{e}clet number resulting in a faster decay of the velocity autocorrelation.
+Using a spectral element method to solve for the velocity and concentration fields around a rigid, spherical autophoretic particle in axisymmetric translation, we have examined the motion of the particle under the presence and absence of an external biasing force.
+For the unforced particle, we have demonstrated that the scaling of the self-propulsion speed in the vicinity of the transition to spontaneous motion scales linearly with $\left(\Pen-4\right)$.
+The transition to chaotic dynamics proceeds through quiescent, steady, and stirring regimes, as $\Pen$ is increased.
+The motion of the particle in the chaotic regime is analyzed using the MSD and the VAC.
+At sufficiently large $\Pen$ (e.g. $\Pen=80$) intermittent chaos is observed in the velocity time series, and the MSD appears to more closely follow a diffusive, rather than ballistic, scaling at long times.
+The effect of an external force on the particle dynamics in the chaotic $\Pen$ regime was examined; here, we showed that the chaotic motion may be quenched by modulating the magnitude of the external force.